trailofbits/manticore/README.md

 python3 count_instructions.py ../linux/helloworld
 ```

-### Docker

-Alternatively, you can use Docker to install Manticore:
+Alternatively, you can use Docker to quickly install and test out Manticore:

 ```
 # Download manticore image